Stem cell: Advantages

 Stem cell treatments may lower symptoms of the disease or condition that is being treated.
 The lowering of symptoms may allow patients to reduce the drug intake of the disease or condition.
 Stem cell treatment may also provide knowledge for society to further stem cell understanding and future treatments.
 The physicians' creed would be to do no injury, and stem cells make that simpler than ever before.
 Surgical processes by their character are harmful.
 Tissue has to be dropped as a way to reach a successful outcome.
 One may prevent the dangers of surgical interventions using stem cells.
 Additionally, there's a possibility of disease, and whether the procedure fails, further surgery may be required.
 Risks associated with anesthesia can also be eliminated with stem cells.
 On top of that, stem cells have been harvested from the patient's body and redeployed in which they're wanted.
-Since they come from the patient’s own body, this is referred to as an autologous treatment.
+Since they come from the patient's own body, this is referred to as an autologous treatment.
 Autologous remedies are thought to be the safest because there's likely zero probability of donor substance rejection.

 Disadvantages

 Stem cell treatments may require immunosuppression because of a requirement for radiation before the transplant to remove the person's previous cells, or because the patient's immune system may target the stem cells.
 One approach to avoid the second possibility is to use stem cells from the same patient who is being treated.

 Pluripotency in certain stem cells could also make it difficult to obtain a specific cell type.
 It is also difficult to obtain the exact cell type needed, because not all cells in a population differentiate uniformly.
 Undifferentiated cells can create tissues other than desired types.

 Some stem cells form tumors after transplantation; pluripotency is linked to tumor formation especially in embryonic stem cells, fetal proper stem cells, induced pluripotent stem cells.
 Fetal proper stem cells form tumors despite multipotency.

 Ethical concerns are also raised about the practice of using or researching embryonic stem cells.
-Harvesting cells from the blastocyst result in the death of the blastocyst.
+Harvesting cells from the blastocyst results in the death of the blastocyst.
 The concern is whether or not the blastocyst should be considered as a human life.
 The debate on this issue is mainly a philosophical one, not a scientific one.